sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/run_test.md

 # run_test

 `run_test.py` is a Python script responsible for automating the process of running tests and reporting regression test results in a project.
-This script is part of the `./bin/project_automation` directory and works primarily with regression testing.
+This script is part of the `project_automation` directory and works primarily with regression testing.
 Below is the detailed documentation of the script.
 ![Run Test UML](../../images_scripts_uml/ProjAuto_RunTestClass.svg)

 ## RunTest Class